zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/host-environment/host-environment.md

-14. Test OCI CLI as 'opc'.
+14. Test Oracle Cloud Infrastructure CLI as 'opc'.
 Ignore any warnings.
 If the output is similar to the image below the test was successful.

     ```
     <copy>